jayinai/nail-machine-learning/concepts.md

 - Item features: year, category, reviews, average ratings, etc.

 These features can be represented and concatenated to feed into any learning algorithms.

+In recommender systems traditionally matrix factorization methods are used, although deep learning based methods are more prevalent now.

 **3. Hybrid**: Most recommender systems now use a hybrid approach, combining collaborative filtering, content-based filtering, and other approaches.